BIH-DMBS/CLUES/docs/index.md

 For more details, see the [Anticipated Results](docs/anticipatedResult.md) guide.

-To link the downloaded environmental data to the geographic locations of study participants, run the scripts as described in the docs/enrichment.
+To link the downloaded environmental data to the geographic locations of study participants, run the scripts as described in the [Data Linkage scripts](docs/enrichment).

 # Usage policies